deohs/folders/README.md

 The configuration file, if not already present, will be written by `get_folders()` to a YAML file with a path and filename that you provide.
-Usually this would be something like `folders.yml`, as in the examples above, and usually you will want this file stored in the parent folder of your R project, or perhaps a "conf" subfolder.
+Usually this would be named something like `folders.yml`, as in the examples above, and usually you will want this file stored in either the parent folder or the "conf" subfolder of your R project.
 This file will be read by `config::get()` on subsequent executions of `get_folders()`.
 This behavior can be modified by function parameters.

 The default configuration file looks like:

 ```
 default:
   code: code
+  conf: conf
   data: data
   doc: doc
   figures: figures